19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 ### Appointment as primary dealer

-30Q\.—(1) The Authority may, on application, appoint as a primary dealer any financial institution which carries on or intends to carry on, or holds itself out as carrying on or willing to carry on, the business of either or both of the following:
+145\.—(1) The Authority may, on application, appoint as a primary dealer any financial institution which carries on or intends to carry on, or holds itself out as carrying on or willing to carry on, the business of either or both of the following:

-(a) applying to the Authority to purchase securities issued by the Authority on behalf of another person in pursuance of any public invitation under section 30N;
+(a) applying to the Authority to purchase securities issued by the Authority on behalf of another person in pursuance of any public invitation under section 142;

+[Act 31 of 2017 wef 04/06/2018]

-(b) offering to redeem any securities issued by the Authority on behalf of another person in pursuance of any public invitation under section 30M or otherwise.
+(b) offering to redeem any securities issued by the Authority on behalf of another person in pursuance of any public invitation under section 141 or otherwise.

+[Act 31 of 2017 wef 04/06/2018]

 (2) In determining whether to appoint a financial institution as a primary dealer, the Authority shall consider the following: